tkuo-tkuo/DeepMutationOperators/README.md

    2. According to the paper, DeepMutation: Mutation Testing of Deep Learning Systems, LR mutation operator mainly focuses on layers (e.g., Dense, BatchNormalization layer), whose deletion doesn't make too much influence on the mutated model, since arbitrary removal of a layer may generate obviously different DL model from the original one.
    3. One of the selected layers which are recorded in step i. and satisfies the requirement of step ii. is randomly removed

-   Remarks that in my implementation, the input and output will not be included in the consideration.
+   Remarks that in my implementation, the input layer and output layer will not be included in the consideration.

 -  <b>LAs - Layer Addition (source-level):</b>
    Target: Training program